 Second, it might be argued that some stockholders cannot diversify and may need the protections afforded by SFCAs.
-Three classes of stockholders come to mind: (1) stockholders who own shares in a closely held corporation, (2) large investors who have or seek control over the issuer, and (3) employee stockholders who may be precluded from selling their shares even though a public market exists.
+Three classes of stockholders come to mind: (1) stockholders who own shares in a closely held corporation, (2) large investors seeking to exercise control over the issuer, and (3) employee stockholders who may be precluded from selling their shares even though a public market exists.

-As for stockholders in closely held corporations, it is unclear that federal securities law - which is focused on public offerings and public trading - should apply, although it is well-established that it does.
-Nevertheless, such cases are unproblematic for present purposes, because few if any are likely to give rise to a class action.
-On the contrary, it is likely that the victim of a fraud will almost always have an action against the buyer or seller on the other side of the trade (including the corporation itself).
-A state law fiduciary duty claim will also be available in many cases.
-As for a large investor who has or seeks control over the issuer, any such investor is free to pursue an individual action.
+As for stockholders in closely held corporations, it is unclear that federal securities law - which is focused on public offerings and public trading - should apply, although it is well-established that it does.36 Nevertheless, such cases are unproblematic for present purposes, hic acc